orthanc-mirrors/orthanc-book/Sphinx/source/faq/orthanc-storage.rst

 first two hexadecimal characters of the UUID give the first-level folder, and the two next characters give the second-level folder.

+Since Orthanc 1.12.8, a new :ref:`advanced storage <advanced-storage>` plugin can be used to organize the storage in a more user friendly structure.

 .. _orthanc-index: